tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : Similar to Apiary or Apigee, Mulesoft provides an end-to-end platform for designing, developing, and distributing your APIs.
 For documentation, Mulesoft supports [RAML](http://idratherbewriting.com/learnapidoc/pubapis_raml.html).
 See [https://www.mulesoft.com/](https://www.mulesoft.com/).

 OpenAPI
-: The official name for the Swagger specification.
+: The official name for the OpenAPI specification.
 The OpenAPI specification provides a set of elements that can be used to describe your REST API.
 When valid, the specification document can be used to create interactive documentation, generate client SDKs, run unit tests, and more.
 See [https://github.com/OAI/OpenAPI-Specification](https://github.com/OAI/OpenAPI-Specification).
 Now under the Open API Initiative with the Linux Foundation, the OpenAPI specification aims to be vendor neutral.

+OpenAPI contract:
+: Synonym for OpenAPI specification document

+OpenAPI specification document
+: The specification document, usually created manually, that defines the blueprints that developers should code the API to.
+The contract aligns with a "spec-first" or "spec-driven development" philosophy.
+The contract essentially acts like the API requirements for developers.
+See [this blog post/podcast](http://idratherbewriting.com/2015/10/12/spec-driven-design-podcast-michael-stowe/) for details.

 OpenAPI Initiative
 : The governing body that directs the OpenAPI specification.
 Backed by the Linux Foundation.
 See [https://www.openapis.org/](https://www.openapis.org/).